Some clients are nervous about using social media for business use

 It might be that Facebook flops for your businesses.
 Twitter might be great.
 Who knows the future?
 Considering some huge companies got built on each social media platform, it’s worth a try for you.
 Some companies sole source of revenue comes from Facebook or Instagram.
 It depends on your industry and your companies business model.
 (Luck is involved too).

 The world is changing, and people are spending more and more time on social media.
 They are even on it while watching TV, who would have thought that this would have occurred.
 At the same time, traditional advertising continues to be less cost-effective.
 You ought to at least try to go where peoples attention is going, or risk getting left behind.

 We’re hoping that this lengthy article helps to provide a tipping point to your complete understanding of the concept of social media marketing.

 Because we have Hootsuite, there’s separation from our private accounts, and minimal extra work to manage each new account.
-There won’t be a situation where your misguided best friend posts the picture of the time you cross dressed for a birthday celebration on your work Facebook account.
-Likewise, your work colleagues will never be able to wind you up about your hand painted porcelain egg collection that you polish every day.
+There won’t be a misguided best friend post of the picture of you cross-dressed for a birthday celebration on your work Facebook account.
+Likewise, your work colleagues will never be able to wind you up about your hand-painted porcelain egg collection that you polish every day.

 As far as people following you, that’s their decision, and you don’t need to ram it down their throats.
 If they want to follow on Twitter, they can do.
 If they prefer LinkedIn, then that is fine.
 If they only use Facebook because they don’t have time for any other platforms then great.
 If they don’t like social media and want to Skype, email, telephone or write a letter, then that’s OK too.
 You want to have as many lines of communication open as possible for the good of your business.